kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

   in the annotation and that `.status.activeInterceptorCompleted` is still false.
 If one of these is not correct and the eviction process is still not complete, it should abort the eviction process or output an error (e.g. via an event).
-- Set `.status.progressTimestamp` to the present time to signal that the eviction request is not stuck.
+- Set `.status.progressTime` to the present time to signal that the eviction request is not stuck.
 - Update the `.status.evictionRequestCancellationPolicy` field if needed.
 This field might have been set by the previous interceptor.
 This field should be set to `Forbid` if the current eviction